Best Database to Use While Raising Fund I VC in 2025: Altss vs. the Competition

 Which LP database powers your raise?

-This article evaluates these platforms through the specific lens of Fund I venture fundraising, showing how the LP landscape truly works in 2025 — and why emerging managers are standardizing on a new class of intelligence tools.
+This article evaluates these platforms through the specific lens of Fund I venture fundraising, showing how the LP landscape actually works in 2025 — and why emerging managers are standardizing on a new class of intelligence tools.

 The Fund I Reality: Why Traditional LP Lists Rarely Work